-The individual financial statements of each Group entity are measured in the currency of the primary economic environment in which the entity operates ("functional currency").
-The consolidated financial statements of the Group and the statement of financial position of the Company are presented in Chinese renminbi ("RMB").
-The functional currency of the Company is Singapore dollar.
-As the Group mainly operates in the People's Republic of China, RMB is used as the presentation currency for the consolidated financial statements and the statement of financial position of the Company and all values presented are rounded to the nearest thousand ("RMB'000"), unless otherwise stated.
+The individual financial statements of each Group entity are measured and presented in the currency of the primary economic environment in which the entity operates ("functional currency").
+The consolidated financial statements of the Group and the statement of financial position of the Company are presented in Chinese renminbi ("RMB") which is the functional currency of the Company and the presentation currency for the consolidated financial statements and all values presented are rounded to the nearest thousand ("RMB'000") as indicated, unless otherwise stated.